 The forces of kedusha and of kelipa are fighting to control our minds and our lives.
 We need to give more ammunition to the holy side and that means pushing away secularism.
 There is no such thing as having a balance of holiness and kelipa, or kodesh and secular studies.
 It wont work.
 It only will bring confusion.
 We need to move closer to Geula.
 To do that we have to free ourselves from looking up to or admiring secularism which distorts our Torah view of the world.

-Click on the link below to see scans of original sources, some in Hebrew and some in English:
+Click on this link to see scans of original sources, some in Hebrew and some in English

 The following are several letters the Rebbe wrote on this topic of chinuch, Jewish education.